mproinnovacion/swift-optics/Documentation/Lens.md

 ## Protocol: LensOptic

-Protocol that represents a WritableKeyPath.
+Protocol that represents a value that has a property that can be read and modified.
 A WritableKeyPath conforms to this protocol.

 Functions: